We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - Which Dishwasher Brands Are the Most Reliable?

-The frequency of use is the biggest factor impacting how long your dishwasher will last.
+The frequency of use is the most significant factor impacting how long your dishwasher will last.

 The average household runs 5 dishwasher cycles per week.
-As a rule of thumb, if you run more than 5 dishwasher cycles a week, it’s likely that your dishwasher will need to be replaced in approximately 7 years.
+As a rule of thumb, if you run more than 5 dishwasher cycles a week, your dishwasher will likely need to be replaced in approximately 7 years.
 If you run fewer than 5 dishwasher cycles a week, there’s a good chance that your dishwasher will last closer to 12 years.

-There are many other factors that impact the lifespan of a dishwasher so please do not mistake this rule of thumb for a precise formula.
+Many other factors impact the lifespan of a dishwasher, so please do not mistake this rule of thumb for a precise formula.

-Load your dishwasher correctly, don’t overstuff it.
-Overloading your dishwasher inhibits its ability to clean all items completely and creates unnecessary strain.
-If you load it properly, you’ll be able to fit more than you think and you won’t have to re-wash dishes after the cycle.
+Load your dishwasher correctly; don’t overstuff it.
+Overloading your dishwasher inhibits its ability to clean all items entirely and creates unnecessary strain.
+If you load it correctly, you’ll be able to fit more than you think, and you won’t have to re-wash dishes after the cycle.

 Use vinegar to clean your dishwasher.
 Once every couple months, pour a cup of white distilled vinegar in the bottom of your dishwasher and run an empty cycle.
 The vinegar will clean out tiny debris stuck in crevices throughout the interior of the machine.

 Use the hot water setting.
 Washing with hot water not only cleans dishes and kills bacteria more effectively, but it also prevents debris and residue from building up.